aengelberg/clocop/README.md

 <code>:log?</code>, when set to true, will have the search print out a log to the Console about the search.

 <code>:minimize</code> takes a variable that the search will attempt to minimize the value of.
+JaCoP will use a "Branch and Bound" search strategy.
+It starts by running the search on the provided constraints.
+Then it will see what the cost variable was assigned to, and then add a constraint saying that the cost variable must be less than that.
+It'll keep going until adding that extra constraint makes the search infeasible, in which case it will return the last feasible solution.

 <code>:pick-var</code> will pick a variable (as described in Step 2).
 Possible choices:
 - <code>:smallest-domain</code> (default): var with smallest domain